Which Style Guide Should Authors Use: Chicago, AP or MLA?

 - Corporate author.
 New guidelines recommend caution (American Historical Association 5).

-Period goes after the parenthetical.
-Commas and periods stay inside the closing quotation mark in American English.
+In American English, the period usually goes after the parenthetical citation.
+Commas and periods stay inside the closing quotation mark.

 Works Cited, Built from Containers